nrwl/nx/packages/storybook/README.md

 ## What is It?

-Builders and schematics adding Storybook support for frontend applications.
+Executors and generators adding Storybook support for frontend applications.

 ## How to Use